ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/configurability/provide-values-to-configurable-variables.md

 ## Provide via environment variables

-You can also provide configurable values through an environment variable named `BAL_CONFIG_DATA` in which the content is expected to be in the [TOML syntax](#toml-syntax).
+You can also provide configuration values through an environment variable named `BAL_CONFIG_DATA` in which the content is expected to comply with the [TOML syntax](#toml-syntax).

 For example, if the configurable variables are defined in the following way,